- Introduction

 Welcome to YBT Health.
 This Privacy Policy describes how Medicare Services Enterprises, LLC, doing business as YBT Health ("YBT Health," "we," "us," or "our"), collects, uses, discloses, and protects your personal information when you access or use our website, mobile applications, telehealth platform, and related services (collectively, the "Services").

-YBT Health provides mental and behavioral health care services, including psychiatric evaluation, medication management, therapy, and care coordination.
+YBT Health provides the technology and support behind your care.
+Licensed healthcare providers use our platform to deliver mental and behavioral health services, and your provider is responsible for the care you receive.
 We are committed to protecting your privacy and handling your personal and health information responsibly and in compliance with applicable federal and state laws, including the Health Insurance Portability and Accountability Act ("HIPAA").

 By accessing or using our Services, you acknowledge that you have read and understand this Privacy Policy.
 If you do not agree with our practices, please do not use our Services.